 The tropical hardwood hammock that thrives on Lignumvitae Key is one of the few remaining virgin forests of its type in Florida's Upper Keys.

 In 1919, William J. Matheson, a wealthy Miami chemist, bought this tiny island and built a caretaker's home with a windmill for electricity and a cistern for rainwater.
-This building is now the visitor center for the park and is accessible only by boat.
+This building is now the visitor center for the park, which is accessible only by boat.

 No archaeological resources are listed within the aquatic preserve, however several historical sites are nearby.